-During 2006 WFO Melbourne Meteorologist John Pendergrast completed training to become a National Weather Service Incident Meteorologist.
-Incident Meteorologists (also known as IMETs) are dispatched to remote locations in support of wildfires and other hazardous situations.
-During fire season, or when other incidents require localized weather information, IMETs receive calls in a moment's notice, pack their bags, and quickly deploy to an incident command site anywhere in the country.
+WFO Melbourne Meteorologists John Pendergrast and Tim Sedlock have been designated National Weather Service Incident Meteorologists (IMETs).
+IMETs are typically sent to remote locations in support of wildfires as well as other hazardous incidents.
+During wildfire season, or when other incidents require localized weather information, IMETs can in a moment's notice, pack their bags, and quickly deploy to an incident command site anywhere in the country.

-Once onsite, IMETs become key members of the incident command teams and provide continuous meteorological support for the duration of the incident.
+Once onsite, IMETs are key members of the incident command teams and provide continuous meteorological support for the duration of the incident.

 IMETs help fire control specialists from federal, state and local agencies by interpreting weather information, assessing its impact on the fire, and helping develop strategies to best fight the fires, while keeping both fire fighters and the general public safe.